-3.17 Levels of housing delivery were high in the early part of the plan period.
+- 3.9 Levels of housing delivery were high in the early part of the plan period.
 The net completions for the period from 2009/10 to 2011/12 showed a decline, largely as a result of the economic downturn.
 Delivery has been recovering since 2012/13.
-In 2017/18 there were 526 net completions.

-3.18 Data for new housing permissions, starts, and numbers under construction can be found in Table A.8.
-At March 2018 there were 586 dwellings under construction with 419 dwelling starts during 2017/18.
-The number of dwellings permitted on new sites in 2017/18, at 1054 was the highest since 2010/11, when the strategic site at Newbury Racecourse was permitted.
-An additional 171 units were permitted under the prior approval process for permitted development.

-3.19 Information on completions by site size can be found in Table A.9 and shows that over the period April 2000 to March 2018 completions on sites of less than 10 units, which are difficult to identify in advance and will almost all be classed as windfall, have averaged 144 units a year (26% of all completions).
-Over the plan period from April 2006, they averaged 152 units a year, 30% of all completions.

-3.20 Of the requirement for at least 10,500 dwellings in the Core Strategy period 2006 - 2026, 6,023 additional units were completed in the first 12 years to March 2018.
-Delivery has therefore fallen below the cumulative requirement with a shortfall of 277 net units.
+In 2018/19 there were 527 net completions. - 3.10 Data for new housing permissions, starts, and numbers under construction can be found in Table A.8.
+At March 2019 there were 662 dwellings under construction with 696 dwelling starts during 2018/19.
+A total of 396 units were granted planning permission in 2018/19 with a further 358 permitted under the prior approval process for permitted development. - 3.11 Information on completions by site size can be found in Table A.9 and shows that over the plan period April 2006 to March 2019 completions on sites of less than 10 units, which are difficult to identify in advance and are classed as windfall, have averaged 151 units a year (almost 30% of all completions). - 3.12 Of the requirement for at least 10,500 dwellings in the Core Strategy period 2006 2026, 6,550 additional units were completed in the first 13 years to March 2019.
+Delivery has therefore fallen below the cumulative requirement with a shortfall of 275 net units.
 The vast majority of allocated sites in both the Core Strategy and the HSA DPD are anticipated to deliver housing in the second half of the plan period.
-Table 3.7 shows the housing land position at March 2018 and identifies the contribution that the strategic sites in the Core Strategy and the allocated sites in the Housing Site Allocations DPD will make to housing supply.
-Sandleford Park was previously assumed to deliver 1,000 units in the plan period, as required in Policy CS2, but with the refusal of planning permissions in November/December 2017 the timing of delivery is more uncertain and a contribution of 200 units has been assumed by the end of the plan period.
+Table 3.6 shows the housing land position at March 2019 and identifies the contribution that the strategic sites in the Core Strategy and the allocated sites in the Housing Site Allocations DPD make to housing supply.
+Sandleford Park was previously assumed to deliver 1,000 units in the plan period, as required in Policy CS2 but, with the refusal of planning permissions in November/December 2017 and determination of new applications pending determination in 2020, the timing of delivery is more uncertain and likely to be largely in the period post 2026.
+Some of the HSA DPD allocations may also deliver dwellings after 2026.